ayubayakubu/alx-system_engineering-devops/0x02-shell_redirections/README.md

-readme for shell i/o redirection and filters
+shell redirection and flters task